top of page

 February 16 Elder Dr. Chris Hasegawa

 March 2 Ret.
-Rev. Larry Vilardo - Communion Sunday
+Rev. Dr. Larry Vilardo - Communion Sunday

 March 9 Elder Dr. Wayne Shen